aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-clickhouse-integration-recipe.rst

 Results
 '''''''

-The resource ``"aiven_clickhouse"`` creates an Aiven ClickHouse resource with the project name, choice of cloud, an Aiven service plan, and a specified service name.
+The resource ``"aiven_clickhouse"`` creates an Aiven for ClickHouse resource with the project name, choice of cloud, an Aiven service plan, and a specified service name.
 The ``"aiven_clickhouse_database"`` resources creates a database which can be used to write raw kafka messages and create new tables and view processing them.
 ``"aiven_kafka"`` resource creates an Apache Kafka cluster and a Apache Kafka topic ``iot_measurements`` is created using the ``"aiven_kafka_topic"`` resource.
-Similarly, the ``"aiven_service_integration"`` resource creates the integration between Apache Kafka and the Aiven ClickHouse service.
+Similarly, the ``"aiven_service_integration"`` resource creates the integration between Apache Kafka and the Aiven for ClickHouse service.

 More resources
 --------------

 The parameters and configurations will vary for your case.
-Please refer below for Apache Kafka and Aiven ClickHouse advanced parameters, a related blog, and how to get started with Aiven Terraform Provider:
+Please refer below for Apache Kafka and Aiven for ClickHouse advanced parameters, a related blog, and how to get started with Aiven Terraform Provider:

 - `Set up your first Aiven Terraform project <https://docs.aiven.io/docs/tools/terraform/get-started.html>`_